Tutorials

 Generate a report

-Generate a report detailing the results on the training (and optionally testing) set.
-This includes the experimental procedure and performance information; this will be located in a Configuration_Reports/ subdirectory for the solver, training set, and optionally test set like PbO-CCSAT-Generic_PTN/Sparkle-latex-generator-for-configuration/
+And now we can generate a report detailing the results on the training (and optionally testing) set.
+This includes the experimental procedure and performance information; this will be located in Output/Configuration/Analysis/.
+Note that you may get the warning that not all solvers have been run yet: Sometimes an algorithm call may crash and can easily be restarted by sparkle by running sparkle run solvers.

 sparkle generate_report